What do you want to learn?

 FedEx, USPS, UPS, and DHL shipping plugins

-For each of the major US carriers (FedEx, USPS, UPS, and DHL), there are shipping plugins available that let you create shipping labels right from your WooCommerce dashboard.
-There isn’t a unified solution for these carriers, so you will have to go into each carrier individually to generate labels and calculate shipping costs.
+For each of the major US couriers (FedEx, USPS, UPS, and DHL), there are shipping plugins available that let you create shipping labels right from your WooCommerce dashboard.
+There isn’t a unified solution for these couriers, so you will have to go into each courier individually to generate labels and calculate shipping costs.

 Table Rate Shipping Pro